 Over the past 37 years I’ve noticed that meditation classes in January are always packed because people have made the New Year’s resolution to learn to meditate, or to step up their existing practice.
 (January is also retreat season at Kadampa Buddhist centers around the world, the traditional time to focus on meditation practice.)
-Meditation means familiarizing our mind with positivity, so we can do it anywhere all day long — I am talking here about so-called “meditation sessions”, where we sit down and close our eyes etc.
+Meditation means familiarizing our mind with positivity, so we can do it anywhere all day long.
+Here I am talking here about so-called “meditation sessions”, where we sit down and close our eyes etc.

-If you do want to devote some more time and energy to meditation, there are now quite a few tips and tricks on Kadampa Life to help keep you going — and with any luck even longer than January 😉 Sometime ago I talked about a simple breathing meditation taught by Geshe Kelsang, which anyone can learn to do.
+If you do want to devote some more time and energy to meditation, there are now quite a few tips and tricks on Kadampa Life to help keep you going — and with any luck even past January 😉 Sometime ago I talked about a simple breathing meditation taught by Geshe Kelsang, which anyone can learn to do.
 You can find a series of articles on meditation, including improving your mindfulness and concentration, here.

 Off we go!

 And we’re gone.
 We just go — our mind zooms off into the far reaches of the universe in an instant.
 It doesn’t really want to behave.
 In fact it sometimes seems perverse, intentionally insisting: “I’m not going to do that.
 I’m not going to meditate on the breath.
 I’m going to think about this boring old thing again instead.”